friendly-bits/shell-scheduler/REFERENCE.md

 - `<fail_job_ids>`: job IDs whose **job execution callback** returned a non-zero code.
 - `<undispatched_job_ids>`: job IDs that were never started at all.
 Under normal operation this is an empty string; it becomes non-empty when the scheduler exits before it has dispatched every job ID from the original list.
 - `<expired_job_ids>`: job IDs abandoned via a [per-job timeout](TIMEKEEPING.md#per-job-timeouts).
 Empty unless per-job timeouts are in use.
 Unlike a failed job, an expired job's process may still be running at this point - and unless your code kills it, may even complete later (with a [job termination callback](#job-termination-callback-job_term_cb) configured, the scheduler kills it at expiry time instead).
 The PIDs of expired jobs which the scheduler never got a completion record from (including after expiration time) will be included in the list of `<running_pids>` - except those whose kill was verified by the termination callback.
 - `<unfinished_job_ids>`: dispatched jobs whose [per-job timeout](TIMEKEEPING.md#per-job-timeouts) did not expire, but which had not yet completed when the scheduler exited early - because of a signal, a fatal error, a timeout (global or idle), or a non-zero return code from `JOB_DONE_CB`.
 Under normal operation this is an empty string.
-Note that the scheduler exiting does not by itself terminate these jobs' processes - see [Termination of running jobs](#termination-of-running-jobs).
+Note that the scheduler exiting does not by itself terminate these jobs' processes - see [Job termination mechanisms](#job-termination-mechanisms).

 (all above lists are space-separated)